wireapp/wire-webapp/README.md

 example:

-If you want to run the tests for the ConversationRepository, the file containing the test is
+If you want to run the tests for the ConversationRepository, the file containing the test is:

 `tests/unit_tests/conversation/ConversationRepositorySpec.js`